suuuy/BandcampWeekly/README.md

 ## Usage

-Into project forlder, install dependencies by cocopods
+On project forlder, install dependencies by cocoapods

 ```
 pod install